Heart Yin Deficiency TCM Pattern Connections

-Heart Yin Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as amnesia, angina, arrhythmia, arrhythmia (palpitations), astigmatism, atrial fibrillation, bedwetting, bradycardia (low heart rate), coronary artery disease, depression, diabetes type ii, heat stroke, hyperthyroidism, myocardial infarction, palpitations, stuttering, systemic lupus erythematosus (sle) among others, often involving layered combinations of issues.
+Heart Yin Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as amnesia, angina, arrhythmia, arrhythmia (palpitations), astigmatism, atrial fibrillation, bedwetting, bradycardia (low heart rate), coronary artery disease, depression, diabetes type ii, heat stroke, hyperthyroidism, myocardial infarction, palpitations, stuttering, and/or systemic lupus erythematosus (sle).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, heart yin deficiency is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 - View EX Huatuojiaji at T4 (Sides of Spine at T4)